 Steube Introduces Bill to Reschedule Marijuana

-WASHINGTON, D.C.—Today, Congressman Greg Steube (FL-17) introduced the Marijuana 1-to-3 Act of 2019 to reschedule marijuana from a schedule I controlled substance to a schedule III controlled substance, allowing further research on the substance to be conducted.
+WASHINGTON, D.C.—Today, Congressman Greg Steube (R-Fla.) introduced the Marijuana 1-to-3 Act of 2019 to reschedule marijuana from a schedule I controlled substance to a schedule III controlled substance, allowing further research on the substance to be conducted.